milogert/paint_case/README.md

 This is a work in progress.
 If you decide to laser cut any of these cases don't come complaining to me if they don't fit together properly.

 # Version History

+## v1.0

+Finished varnishing case and proceeded to transport it cross country in a car.
+Everything arrived in one piece and not a single paint pot was out of place!

 ## v0.3